Best practices and use case-based provisioning

 For example, if you manually add the Tiered Distribution behavior to your Default Rule, what you've set there will take precedence over the use case-based optimizations that are automatically included when you define your specific Origin Location in the Origin Characteristics behavior.

-Using these behaviors in the Default Rule to apply use case-based provisioning applies their optimizations to all requests managed by this AMD property.
-This is because the Default Rule applies to all requests, and by default, these behaviors are only available for use in the Default Rule.
+Using use case-based behaviors in the Default Rule applies their optimizations to all requests managed by this OD property.
+This is because the Default Rule applies to all requests.